Nianze/nianze.github.io/content/post/2018-02-14-postpone-variable-definitions.md

 }
 ```

 This gives us certain benifits:
 1. we avoid constructing and destructing unneeded obejcts
 2. we avoid unnecessary default constructions
 3. we help document the purpose of variables by initializing them in contexts in which their meaning is clear

 ## Loop

-If a variable is used only inside a loop, should we define it outside the loop and make an assignment to it on each loop iteration, or to define the variable inside the loop:
+If a variable is used only inside a loop, should we define it outside the loop and make an assignment to it on each loop iteration, or to define the variable inside the loop？

 ```cpp
 // Approach A: define outside loop